coin icon

 • Guarantor loan.
 If you have a less-than-perfect credit score, a guarantor loan may be able to help you access credit.
 These loans require you to name a guarantor who is responsible for making the loan repayments if you are unable to.

 • Save up.
-If you don’t need the money immediately, you could consider saving up the money you need instead taking on debt.
+If you don’t need the money immediately, you could consider saving up the money you need instead of taking on debt.

 • Ask family or friends.
 Depending on your situation, it may be possible to ask your friends and family for a loan.
 This is likely to be cheaper than going to a lender, but make sure you agree on the terms of the loan (including repayments) and consider how it could affect your relationship.
 Only borrow from someone you know and trust; be wary of loan sharks.